hplgit/preprocess/README.md

     # #endif
     ...                                     ...
 ```
-or, with a JavaScript file:
+Or, with a JavaScript file,

 ```
     ...                                     ...
     // #if "macros" in FEATURES